mrocklin/cmsc15200/assignments/hw4/index.md

 Part 4 - `shapes.h` and `test_shapes.c`
 ---------------------------------------

+*We strongly recommend that you do not attempt this section until part 3 is complete and fully functional.
+Dealing with errors from structs/pointers and dealing with errors from header file organization at the same time can be very difficult.
+Solve one problem completely before you move on.*

 We often write code that is not for immediate use.
 Instead we write general purpose libraries that can be shared with other programmers or used in the future.
 When we do this we separate what the code does from how it works.
 People who use our library need to know what it does but not exactly how it works.
 They will study the .h file (what) and ignore the .c file (how)